kullawattana/Pocket-Eyecare-Application/README.md

 - Step 4: Order prescription drugs and check Barcode.

 ## Solution different to an existing one
-1.The patient creates a history of Algorithm to determine the patient's drug use.
+1. The patient creates a history of Algorithm to determine the patient's drug use.
-2.Send the required drug information with OCR Image Recognition.
+2. Send the required drug information with OCR Image Recognition.
-3.Send Notification, Email and Data from Submit System (Firebase Notification).
+3. Send Notification, Email and Data from Submit System (Firebase Notification).
-4.Order prescription drugs and check Barcode.
+4. Order prescription drugs and check Barcode.

 ## Planning to make money?
 1. Presenting a project for funding through the Thailand Tech Startup Association